-Iterative development and debugging with Azure Data Factory
+Iterative development and debugging with Azure Data Factory and Synapse Analytics pipelines

 For an eight-minute introduction and demonstration of this feature, watch the following video:

 As you author using the pipeline canvas, you can test your activities using the Debug capability.
 When you do test runs, you don't have to publish your changes to the service before you select Debug.
 This feature is helpful in scenarios where you want to make sure that the changes work as expected before you update the workflow.

 As the pipeline is running, you can see the results of each activity in the Output tab of the pipeline canvas.

 View the results of your test runs in the Output window of the pipeline canvas.